phopley/Rodney/docs/03 Design Goal 1.md

 # Design Goals
 The robot project will be developed using a number of design goals.

 Note: In this article I'm going to explain functionality for my ROS nodes not how you write ROS nodes or compile them, there is plenty of resources out there on the internet for that.
+To fully understand the node functionality read the README.md file for each package.
 ## Design Goal 1
 Use Case - On power up look around using the camera, search for faces, attempt to identify any seen and display a message for any identified.
 This will require:
 - Control of head/camera using RC servos